VU-PINK/Darkness-Unleashed/README.md

 Download and/or contribute:
 https://github.com/IllustrisJack/Darkness-Unleashed

-To join our Team add us on Discord: Lesley#0242 & IllustrisJack#5355
+To join our Team and join development add us on Discord: Lesley#0242 & IllustrisJack#5355